jrzhang33/DI2SDiff/README.md

 # How to Run

-We provide the code for training the style conditioner, diffusion model, and feature network, and它们应该被依次训练。The commands for 20% training data of USC-HAD, PAMAP and DASADS dataset all tasks are provided as bellow.
+We provide the code for training the style conditioner, diffusion model, and feature network, which should be trained sequentially during each epoch.
+The commands for training all tasks with 20% of the USC-HAD, PAMAP, and DASADS datasets are provided below.

 #### USC-HAD 20% training data